On the exact feasibility of convex scenario programs with discarded constraints: Scenario optimization with discarded scenarios

 then $ C $ is called a compression set of cardinality $\zeta$ for $ \mathcal{A} $. \end{defi} In other words, a compression set $C$ is a subset of the samples $ S $ such that $ \mathcal{A}(C)$, i.e., the set generated using only $\zeta$ of the samples, contains all samples in $ S $, even the ones that were not included in $C$.
-In statistical learning theory this property is also known as consistency of $\mathcal{A}(C)$ with respect to the samples \cite{Vid:02,MPL:15}.
-The main focus within a probably approximately correct (PAC) learning framework (see \cite{Vid:02} and references therein) is to study the generalization properties of $\mathcal{A}(C)$, i.e., quantify the probability that $\mathcal{A}(C)$ differs from $\Delta$.
+In statistical learning theory this property is known as consistency of $\mathcal{A}(C)$ with respect to the samples \cite{Vid:02,MPL:15}.
+The main focus within a probably approximately correct (PAC) learning framework (see \cite{Vid:02} and references therein) is to quantify the probability that $\mathcal{A}(C)$ differs from $\Delta$.
 Since $\mathcal{A}(C)$ depends on the scenarios in $S$ (as $C$ is a selection among all scenarios), this probability is itself a random variable defined on the product probability space $ \Delta^m $.

 To address this question we will use tools from PAC learnability related to compression learning.
 To this end, we adapt the main concepts and result of \cite{MPL:15} to the notation of our paper. \begin{theo}[Theorem~3,~\cite{MPL:15}] Fix $ \epsilon \in (0,1) $ and $\zeta < m$.
-If there exists a unique compression set $C$ of cardinality $ \zeta $, then
+If with $\mathbb{P}^m$- probability one there exists a unique compression set $C$ of cardinality $ \zeta $, then

 \end{theo} For a fixed $ \epsilon \in (0,1) $, observe that the right-hand side of~\eqref{eq:thm_compression} goes to zero as $ m $ tends to infinity.
 This is a desirable property, as it indicates that $ \Delta $ can be asymptotically approximated by $ \mathcal{A}(C) $.
 Moreover, for a fixed $ m \in \mathbb{N} $, the result of Theorem~\ref{theo:Kostas_paper} provides a non-asymptotic result, quantifying the measure of the set $ \Delta \setminus\mathcal{A}(C) $.
-A mapping with this property is called PAC within the learning literature.
-Hence, we can reinterpret the result of Theorem~\ref{theo:Kostas_paper} as stating that if a mapping possesses a unique compression set, then it is at least $(1-\epsilon)$-accurate as an approximation of $\Delta$ (approximately correct), with confidence (probably) equal to $1-\sum_{i = 0}^{\zeta-1} {m \choose i}\epsilon^i (1-\epsilon)^{m-i}$.
+A mapping with these properties is called PAC within the learning literature.
+Theorem~\ref{theo:Kostas_paper} states that if a mapping possesses a unique compression set, then it is at least $(1-\epsilon)$-accurate as an approximation of $\Delta$ (approximately correct), with confidence (probably) equal to $1-\sum_{i = 0}^{\zeta-1} {m \choose i}\epsilon^i (1-\epsilon)^{m-i}$.